bdiemler/SQL-Data-Analyst-Toolkit---Achievement-3-/README.md

 - Query Language: SQL (Structured Query Language)
 - Analysis/Visualization: Data storytelling and visualization (e.g., in presentation software or BI tools like Tableau/Power BI, depending on the final deliverable).

-Business Objectives and Key Questions
+Business Objectives and Key Questions:

 The management board requires concrete, data-supported answers to inform crucial decisions regarding inventory, geographic focus, and customer strategy.
 The analysis is focused on answering the following key questions based on historical rental data:
 - Which movies contributed the most/least to revenue gain?